Madhavaram, West Godavari: Culture

-A temple for Poleramma, Sri Shiva temple, Sri Venkateswara temple, Sri Kumaraswamy temple, a Vaishanava temple exist in Madhavaram.
+A temple for Poleramma, Sri Shiva temple, Sri Venkateswara temple, Sri Kumaraswamy temple, a Vaishanava temple and Sri Kothula Gunta Hanuman temple exist in Madhavaram.
 Poleramma temple of Madhavaram is famous among the near by villages.

 Education

 Madhavaram has a Government primary school, a ZP High school, a Government Junior college.
 There is a private school in Madhavaram.

 Transport

 APSRTC runs buses from Tadepalligudem to Madhavaram.
-Nearest railway station is also in Tadepalligudem.
+Nearest railway station is also in Tadepalligudem and Nidadavole.